-Lye water has been used around the world for many years.
-It is also used to make ramen noodles, it gives them their distinctive yellow colour, and bouncy texture.
-Not to mention, it helps prevent them from disintegrating in the broth.
-In Asia, lye water is known as kansui.
+It is also used to make ramen noodles that gives them their distinctive yellow colour, and bouncy texture.
+It helps prevent them from breaking apart in the broth while cooking to endure the boiling process.

-Lye water is also used from other parts of the world like Eastern European breads, like bagels and pretzels and Chinese moon cakes to help them produce a richer brown surface during cooking.
+In other parts of the world, it is used for European breads, like bagels and pretzels and Chinese moon cakes to help them produce a richer brown surface during cooking.
 The alkali is also used for the Scandinavian delicacy lutefisk, while Chinese century eggs are ussually made by soaking it in a lye-salt brine.

 WHAT DOES IT DO TO THE RECIPE?

 A teaspoon of lye water in your Kutsinta batter will turn the mixture into a gummy texture (slightly elastic or chewy).
 This is what makes kutchinta different among other kakanin’s.

 How to make a substitute for Lye Water:

 In a medium pot, add 4 cups of water and 1 teaspoon of baking soda.
 (I used the cup for dry ingredients and not the cup for liquid or pitcher style).
 Bring it to a boil over high heat for about 5 minutes.
 Make sure to use a shallow pot so it will not overflow and do not leave it unattended.